FOR IMMEDIATE RELEASE

-(HARTFORD, CT) – Governor Ned Lamont today announced that the Connecticut Department of Motor Vehicles (DMV) and Travelers are teaming up to co-sponsor Connecticut’s 14th annual Teen Safe Driving Video Contest, which engages high school students on the importance of making responsible decisions behind the wheel.
+(HARTFORD, CT) – Governor Ned Lamont today announced that the Connecticut Department of Motor Vehicles (DMV) and Travelers are teaming up to co-sponsor Connecticut’s 15th annual Teen Safe Driving Video Contest, which engages high school students to promote responsible decision making when operating a motor vehicle.

-Motor vehicle crashes are a leading cause of death for teens in the United States between the ages of 15 and 18 years old.
-According to the National Highway Transportation Safety Administration, during 2020 an estimated 2,276 people in the country were killed in car crashes involving teen drivers, and 748 of those deaths were teen drivers.
+Motor vehicle crashes are a leading cause of death for teens in the United States.
+Statistics from the National Highway Traffic Safety Administration (NHTSA) show 2,608 people were killed in crashes involving a teen driver in 2021.

 “This annual contest is an opportunity to educate teenagers on the dangers of distracted driving and the importance of making smart decisions when getting behind the wheel,” Governor Lamont said.
 “Motor vehicle crashes are a leading cause of death for American teens.
 This contest helps spread the message associated with risk-taking behavior when driving a vehicle.”